 (B) Increases or decreases due to a new or modified source.

-(a) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

-(b) Coal cleaning plants with thermal dryers;

-(c) Kraft pulp mills;

-(d) Portland cement plants;

-(e) Primary Zinc Smelters;

-(f) Iron and Steel Mill Plants;

-(g) Primary aluminum ore reduction plants;

-(h) Primary copper smelters;

-(i) Municipal Incinerators capable of charging more than 50 tons of refuse per day;

-(j) Hydrofluoric acid plants;

-(k) Sulfuric acid plants;

-(l) Nitric acid plants;

-(m) Petroleum Refineries;

-(n) Lime plants;

-(o) Phosphate rock processing plants;

-(p) Coke oven batteries;

-(q) Sulfur recovery plants;

-(r) Carbon black plants, furnace process;

-(s) Primary lead smelters;

-(t) Fuel conversion plants;

-(u) Sintering plants;

-(v) Secondary metal production plants;

-(w) Chemical process plants;

-(x) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

-(y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

-(z) Taconite ore processing plants;

-(aa) Glass fiber processing plants;

-(bb) Charcoal production plants.

-(58) "Fugitive Emissions":

-(a) Except as used in subsection (b) of this section, means emissions of any air contaminant which escape to the atmosphere from any point or area that is not identifiable as a stack, vent, duct, or equivalent opening.
+(c) Source categories:

+(A) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

+(B) Coal cleaning plants with thermal dryers;

+(C) Kraft pulp mills;

+(D) Portland cement plants;

+(E) Primary zinc smelters;

+(F) Iron and steel mill plants;

+(G) Primary aluminum ore reduction plants;

+(H) Primary copper smelters;

+(I) Municipal incinerators capable of charging more than 50 tons of refuse per day;

+(J) Hydrofluoric acid plants;

+(K) Sulfuric acid plants;

+(L) Nitric acid plants;

+(M) Petroleum refineries;

+(N) Lime plants;

+(O) Phosphate rock processing plants;

+(P) Coke oven batteries;

+(Q) Sulfur recovery plants;

+(R) Carbon black plants, furnace process;

+(S) Primary lead smelters;

+(T) Fuel conversion plants;

+(U) Sintering plants;

+(V) Secondary metal production plants;

+(W) Chemical process plants, excluding ethanol production facilities that produce ethanol by natural fermentation included in NAICS codes 325193 or 312140;

+(X) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

+(Y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

+(Z) Taconite ore processing plants;

+(AA) Glass fiber processing plants;

+(BB) Charcoal production plants.

+(d) A major stationary source as defined in part D of Title I of the FCAA, including:

+(A) For ozone nonattainment areas, sources with the potential to emit 100 tons per year or more of VOCs or oxides of nitrogen in areas classified as "marginal" or "moderate," 50 tons per year or more in areas classified as "serious," 25 tons per year or more in areas classified as "severe," and 10 tons per year or more in areas classified as "extreme"; except that the references in this paragraph to 100, 50, 25, and 10 tons per year of nitrogen oxides do not apply with respect to any source for which the Administrator has made a finding, under section 182(f)(1) or (2) of the FCAA, that requirements under section 182(f) of the FCAA do not apply;

+(B) For ozone transport regions established pursuant to section 184 of the FCAA, sources with the potential to emit 50 tons per year or more of VOCs;

+(C) For carbon monoxide nonattainment areas that are classified as "serious" and in which stationary sources contribute significantly to carbon monoxide levels as determined under rules issued by the Administrator, sources with the potential to emit 50 tons per year or more of carbon monoxide.

+(D) For PM10 nonattainment areas classified as "serious," sources with the potential to emit 70 tons per year or more of PM10.

+(69) “Fuel burning equipment” means equipment, other than internal combustion engines, the principal purpose of which is to produce heat or power by indirect heat transfer.

+(70) "Fugitive emissions":

+(a) Except as used in subsection (b), means emissions of any air contaminant which escape to the atmosphere from any point or area that is not identifiable as a stack, vent, duct, or equivalent opening.

 (b) As used to define a major Oregon Title V Operating Permit program source, means those emissions which could not reasonably pass through a stack, chimney, vent, or other functionally equivalent opening.